Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 If you look at our gross margin sequentially, you will notice it improved by approximately 200 basis points relative to Q4 2016 with improvement across all merchandize categories.
 Most of the improvement was driven by the manufactured and non-flooring categories that grew the fastest.
 While we did introduce some higher margin products in Q1 namely the water resistant X20 Laminate and the new Click Ceramic Plank line Dennis just mentioned, the more substantial margin improvement from assortment is largely reflected at this point.
 We continue to work toward margin expansion on several other fronts, but the pace of progress will be more modest going forward.

 Now, let's look at SG&A. SG&A expense for Q1 was $112.2 million compared to $117.2 million in Q1 2016.
 First, included in the quarter's actuals is the $18 million charge related to the Chinese laminate formaldehyde MDL and abrasion MDL litigation that is outlined in the 10-Q. I can only comment so much given these are both ongoing cases, but I do want to caution there is a lot of uncertainty still on if a settlement can be reached and the timing, amount and form of any settlement.
-It is the combination of changes in circumstance including the better definition in the scope of the case offered by the recent court ruling, and our initiation of settlement discussions among other factors that led us to record the charge in this quarter.
-Further, to the extent we reach a settlement it is our intent to do so with a mix of cash, stock and coupons such that the liquidity impact of this is fairly mitigated.
+It is the combination of changes in circumstance, including the better definition in the scope of the case offered by the recent court ruling, and our initiation of settlement discussions, among other factors, that led us to record the charge in this quarter.
+Further, to the extent we reach a settlement, it is our intent to do so with a mix of cash, stock and coupons such that the liquidity impact of this is fairly mitigated.

 In addition to this charge, SG&A in the quarter included incremental legal fees of $2.3 million, while the year-ago quarter included $18.5 million in settlement charges related to the securities litigation, $10.4 million in incremental legal fees, and $1.3 million in retention bonuses, all linked to the legal issues we faced at this time last year.
-These items are tabled out in the press release and the 10-Q. Excluding these items, SG&A expense for the quarter was $91.9 million, or 37% of sales, and an increase of $4.8 million from a year-ago, which was heavily driven by increased payroll based costs related to core store staffing improvements, investments in our ProSales and installation teams, and corporate capabilities.
+These items are tabled out in the press release and the 10-Q. Excluding these items, SG&A expense for the quarter was $91.9 million, or 37% of sales, and an increase of $4.8 million from a year-ago, which was heavily driven by increased payroll-based costs related to core store staffing improvements, investments in our ProSales and installation teams, and corporate capabilities.
 Advertising was down compared to last year by about $800,000.

-Compared sequentially, SG&A increased from $89.7 million in Q4 of last year to $112.2 million in Q1, largely due to the MDL charge exacerbated by the credit reported in Q4 related to the stock portion of the securities settlement.
+Compared sequentially, SG&A increased from $89.7 million in Q4 of last year to the $112.2 million in Q1, largely due to the MDL charge exacerbated by the credit reported in Q4 related to the stock portion of the securities settlement.
 Excluding those and the other unusual items we summarize in the 10-Q, SG&A was up $2.7 million, driven by $3.9 million in higher advertising, netted against slight reductions across a range of other operating expenses, including lower payroll based cost by about $600,000.

-I would reiterate our guidance from last quarter, we expect normalized SG&A to run in the range we have reported over the last three quarters, while also maintaining the top line driving investments in advertising and store pro and installed personnel.
-This aligns to our three objectives related to SG&A, driving growth, building sustainable corporate processes and importantly, bringing SG&A down as a percent of sales to the mid to low 30%s over time.
+I would reiterate our guidance from last quarter, we expect normalized SG&A to run in the range we have reported over the last three quarters, while also maintaining the top-line driving investments in advertising and store, Pro and install personnel.
+This aligns to our three objectives related to SG&A; driving growth, building sustainable corporate processes and, importantly, bringing SG&A down as a percent of sales to the mid- to low-30s over time.

-I'll move down to P&L to operating profits.
+I'll move down the P&L to operating profits.
 For the quarter, we incurred a pre-tax operating loss of $25.9 million compared to a pre-tax loss of $41.3 million in Q1 of 2016 and a loss of $9.4 million in Q4 of 2016.
-Both the current year and year ago quarters had several unusual items that impacted those results as scheduled out in our (14:22) 10-Q and press release.
+Both the current year and year ago quarters had several unusual items that impacted those results scheduled out in our 10-Q and press release.
 I'd also point out that we are no longer able to carry back our current losses for tax purposes and so can no longer benefit our losses in the income statement, which impacts both net income and EPS.

 Now, let's look at cash flow and liquidity.
 As of March 31, we had cash and availability under our asset-based revolver totaling $71 million, which compares to $101 million at the beginning of the quarter.
 Borrowings under our ABL facility were $72 million compared to $40 million drawn at the beginning of the quarter, with the increased ABL driven by the repayment of accounts payable that traced to our inventory build during Q4 and early Q1.
 Our inventory ended the quarter at $301 million, very close to where it began the quarter.